Close Menu

 Dianna Cannon also has decades of experience helping her clients win benefits in court.
 She has been an attorney for thirty years.
 During that time, she has won thousands of SSD and SSI cases.
 Ms. Cannon also has licenses in a number of states.
 For example, she has law licenses in California, Utah, Nevada, and Washington State.

-Additionally, Brett Bunkall has experience helping people obtain their SSI and SSD benefits.
+Additionally, Brett Bunkall has experience helping people obtain their SSI and SSDI benefits.
 He is a legal expert.
 Also, he has a license to practice law from the Idaho State Bar Association.
-Find out more about SSD benefits in Idaho.
+Find out about SSD benefits in Idaho.
 Similarly, all of our attorneys are legal experts.
 You can trust us to help you win SSDI benefits if you are struggling to work due to bones that will not heal.

 WE CAN HELP YOU WIN SSD BENEFITS FOR BONE FRACTURES THAT WILL NOT HEAL

 Cannon Disability wants to be your legal team.
 Hire us for our experience.
 Over the last 30 years, we have won over 20,000 SSD and SSI claims.
 It isn’t an easy task to win.
 But, we have the experience to get the job done.
 We also have the experience to win your case.
+Many law firms claim they practice Social Security law, but it is not the focus of their practice.
+Instead, they really focus on personal injury cases and they take a Social Security case every once in awhile.
+Don’t choose that firm.
+Because you want a lawyer who is an expert in Social Security cases.

 Another important factor to consider when hiring an attorney is cost.
 Hiring us is affordable.
 We do not ask you to pay us any money up front.
 You do not pay an attorney fee until we win your case.
 If we win, then the attorney fee comes out of your back benefit.
 If we do not win your case, then there is no attorney fee for you to pay.
+Learn about attorney fees in SSD cases.

 CONTACT US TODAY FOR A FREE REVIEW OF YOUR CASE

 Contact us today.
 Take advantage of our free review of your case.
-Call now.
-We will answer your questions.
-You can explain why your non-healing fracture keeps you from working.
+You can explain why your fracture keeps you from working.
 We will be able to tell you if you qualify for benefits.
 Because we are experts in SSI and SSDI benefits.
-We will also do our best to win your SSD benefits for your non-healing bone fractures.
+We will also do our best to win your SSD benefits for your bone fractures that won’t heal.

-Call today.
-Speak to our intake staff.
-We will ask you many questions, but we also want to know your story.
-When you call, tell us what bone fracture symptoms you are experiencing.
-If you have had multiple surgeries to fix a fracture, please tell us about them.
-Also, be ready to tell us about your doctors.
+Also, be ready to tell us about your doctors and medications.
 We also want to know if you are getting treatment for mental conditions, like depression or anxiety.
-Find out now if we can help you obtain benefits for your bone fractures.
+Find out now if we can help you obtain SSD benefits for your bone fractures.
 Contact us for your free review of your case.

 Facebook Twitter LinkedIn